Gavin-xlb/distillib/README.md

-# CAFKD
+# SPARK
-Cross Attention-enhanced Feature Knowledge Distillation
+SPARK: Cross-Guided Knowledge Distillation with Spatial Position Augmentation for Medical Image Segmentation

 # Structure of this repository
 This repository is organized as: